nandcep/nvim-sync/README.md

-Forked and customized for my personal Neovim with NvChad plugins to backup and sync across devices.
+Forked and customized based on my personal Neovim with NvChad plugins to backup and sync across devices.

 **This repo is supposed to be used as config by NvChad users!**